Krisha Kanumuru - Electronic and Communications Engineering BEng

-The combination of electronic engineering skills with advanced knowledge of computer hardware and software engineering will prepare you for creating the systems of the future.
-This course teaches many exciting topics including robotics/mechatronics, embedded systems, and artificial intelligence, as well as providing you with soft skills such as creativity, entrepreneurship and team working.
+The combination of electronic engineering skills with advanced knowledge of computer hardware and software engineering prepare you for creating the systems of the future.
+This course teaches many exciting topics including robotics/mechatronics, embedded systems, and artificial intelligence, as well as providing you with skills employers look for such as creativity, entrepreneurship and team working.

-Your first year lays the foundation for the rest of your studies and includes modules on programming, electronics, engineering design, digital technologies, engineering mathematics, and analysis.
-You also complete an engineering applications project.
+Throughout your course, you study a mix of compulsory and optional modules.
+Your first year lays the foundation for the rest of your studies and includes modules on programming, electronics, engineering design, digital technologies, and engineering mathematics.

 Make Kent your firm choice – The Kent Guarantee

 We understand that applying for university can be stressful, especially when you are also studying for exams.
 Choose Kent as your firm choice on UCAS and we will guarantee you a place, even if you narrowly miss your offer (for example, by 1 A Level grade)*.